 If you don’t care about massive crowds, then the Vail Resorts model is a great thing for skiing.
 If you are a mid-sized or small ski area that is reliant solely on skier revenue to make ends meet, the Vail Resorts model presents several challenges.
 Typically, when a new Walmart opens, it puts pressure on the smaller independent hardware and grocery stores.
 The smaller stores cannot compete on pricing and many go out of business.
 The hardware or grocery stores that offer a unique or boutique product continually adapt and survive, and many even thrive by offering products that Walmart cannot.
 Perhaps it’s a unique birdfeeder that sells well and keeps the small business open.

-Luckily, Silverton Mountain has other popular products to offer, like guided skiing and heli skiing, which allows the ski area to continue operating.
-These products are what keep the 45 amazing employees working at this ski area.
+Luckily, Silverton Mountain has popular products to offer, like guided skiing and heli skiing, which allows the ski area to flourish.
 These products are the unique birdfeeder that keep the mountain operating in the Epic Pass era.
-The opportunity to ski at an independent ski area shrinks every year, and the Vail Resorts/KSL/Walmart model is only one of the major contributing factors.
+The opportunity to ski at an independent ski area shrinks every year, but the Vail Resorts model is only one of the contributing factors however.

 In regards to heli skiing, there is so much misinformation being circulated regarding Silverton Guide’s recent heli approval that it is impossible to explain it all.
 But the most common misconception is heli skiers will be dropped above backcountry skiers, and the heli will be detonating explosives above them, both of which are simply not true.
 Silverton Guides has been operating heli skiing for many years in Silverton and San Juan County in areas much closer to popular backcountry areas, including Red Mountain Pass, and has never placed heli skiers or explosives near touring skiers.
 Silverton Guides has always been a good neighbor, and will continue to be so for every season to come.